RiteshKhan/H2weak/README.md

 Users can also run the $HODLRdD$ accelerated iterative solver using this repository by changing the flag in `Makefile`.
 Currently, this repository works for $d=1,2,3$, i.e., in $1D$, $2D$ and $3D$.

 # How to run the code
-User can run $3$ different types of fast iterative solvers using this repository.
+User can run $3$ different types of fast iterative solver using this repository.
 1. $nHODLRdD$ accelerated iterative solver.
 2. $s-nHODLRdD$ accelerated iterative solver.
 3. $HODLRdD$ accelerated iterative solver.